choderalab/bayesian-free-energies/bams/deprecated_two_state_estimation/README.md

 # Harmonic Oscillator Test
 **DEPRECATED**

-A preliminary, proof of principal, that expanded ensemble sampling with Bayesian estimation could be used for an adaptive method.
+A preliminary, proof of principle, that expanded ensemble sampling with Bayesian estimation could be used for an adaptive method.
 The tools in this folder only work for systems with exactly two states.
 A harmonic oscillator example is explored.